Vitamins and minerals required in dog nutrition

 When we talk about dog food as being "balanced and complete", it means they include the essential vitamins and minerals our dogs' bodies need to function optimally.
 But how many of us know which nutrients our dogs rely on to stay healthy and happy and how should we as pet owners best incorporate these essential vitamins and minerals in the right proportion?

 We've outlined some best practices for pet owners on how to infuse dog food with the proper vitamins and minerals and we've listed them out with information on how they work in your dog's body!
+Each of our fresh dog food recipes includes the essential vitamins and minerals outlined below.

 How to infuse your dog's diet with essential vitamins & minerals?